ACED-IDP/aced-idp.github.io/docs/workflows/quick-start-guide.md

 ## Requirements

-Please ensure you have completed the following set up from the [Requirements](/requirements) page:
+Please ensure you have completed the following setup from the [Requirements](/requirements) page:

 1. Installed gen3-client
 2. Configured a gen3-client profile with credentials